 Not every company is going to be the next billion dollar show-stopper.
-But, good investment don’t always have to be tech giants to make a solid return for investors.
+But, good investments don’t always have to be tech giants for investors to make a solid return.
 How can you tell when it is too early to guess about a company’s success?
-How can you tell when it is the perfect opportunity worth taking that risk?
+How can you tell when it is the perfect opportunity, worth taking that risk?
 Watch this video and hear from the professionals about knowing when to make the right move, even if it isn’t a billion dollar guarantee.

-Niv: Everyone has a great idea at the end of the day.
-The ability to take that idea, deliver on it execute it and make it work, there is a lot of work that goes into it.
+Niv (Peak Asset Management, Executive Director): Everyone has a great idea at the end of the day.
+The ability to take that idea, deliver on it, execute it and make it work; there is a lot of work that goes into it.

-I have invested in a very early stage business for example.
+I have invested in a very early stage business, for example.
 One of them was ride sharing.
 I thought ride sharing was a fantastic idea because everyone is using public transport and vice versa.
-Hang on a sec, Uber has come into the market.
+Then I thought, hang on a second, Uber has come into the market.
 They will just completely destroy that market.
 Delivery, Deliveroo and vice versa.

 There are always good ideas but you need to know the founders.
-That is when you need, the backing of management to take that idea and execute before we come to invest in that opportunity.
+That is when you need the backing of management to take that idea and execute it, before we have the confidence to invest in that opportunity.

 As you can see, there are many factors that make for a solid investment.
 Every startup is unique.
 The people involved, the early success and milestones achieved before raising capital are all signs to watch for.
 But, sometimes it is about seeing the benefit of a niche instead of huge margins or unlimited growth.
 Becoming an informed backer can mean solid returns even in small startups which are on the right path.